Add as a preferred source on Google

-Drawing inspiration from the classic tzatziki, our High-Protein Feta Cucumber Sauce is a luxurious blend of richness, creaminess, and refreshing flavor.
+Drawing inspiration from the classic tzatziki, our High-Protein Tzatziki with Cottage Cheese & Feta is a luxurious blend of richness, creaminess, and refreshing flavor.
 Whether you’re dipping, spreading it on sandwiches and gyros, or dolloping it on grain bowls, it’s a versatile sauce that you’re sure to love!

 In our opinion, you can never go wrong with a good sauce!
 Whether you’re looking for an easy appetizer or a quick condiment for all your favorite meals, you can always find a sauce that hits the spot.
-Luckily, this feta cucumber sauce checks all the boxes.
+Luckily, one checks all the boxes.
 It’s:

 • Full of protein